 - Attendance at the 3 onsite sessions

-- Attendance at Fire-Rescue International 2016 in San Antonio.
+- Attendance at Fire-Rescue International.
 This includes covering registration and travel and onsite expenses.
 These are the only expenses incurred by the department for the program.

 - Involvement in program projects and facilitating the participant’s sharing experiences with others in the department.

 - Participation with mentors and coaches.